 DayTwo now has detailed visibility into their enrollment KPIs: They can see how many qualified members actually sign up for the program, how quickly enrollees move from stage to stage, and if individual employers are fully leveraging the benefit.
 DayTwo can also leverage the member data in Salesforce to track patient outcomes and ultimately improve care.

-This isn’t the first time we’ve saved a ton of time and money for a client with a thorny project.
 As much as we love a good Marketo cleanup, we are so proud to design smarter processes, get more from tech stacks, and help companies move from chaos to predictable revenue.

 Want tips, tutorials, best practices, and other cool stuff delivered to your inbox every quarter?
 Subscribe to the Sponge newsletter >